JavaBWAPI/ass/README.md

 * Cloaked units
 * Splash (Radial, Line and "Bounce" aka Tanks, Lurkers and Mutas)
 * Stim, Armor, Weapon, Range and Speed upgrades
+* `master`: Effects like plague, lockdown, stasis, dark swarm

 ## Limitations
 * Elevation is deemed "constant" within the simulation
 * Visibility is ignored
 * Spellcasters are doing nothing
 * Distance mechanism does not match BW's "boxed" distances
-* Instant movement
+* Instant acceleration

 ## Behaviors
 Default behaviors:

 Medics:
 * Find any unit that can be healed this frame (in range and damaged)
-* Otherwise find closest unit in need of healing and move toward it
+* Otherwise find unit in range and in need of healing and move toward it

 Suiciders:
 * Find any unit that can be attacked this frame and dive in
-* Otherwise find closest targetable unit and close in
+* Otherwise find targetable unit and close in

 Repairers (SCVs):
 * Find any unit that can be repaired this frame and repair it